Gomorrah season 5: Release date on NOW confirmedNov 25 | 1 min read

 But in 2019, she was tempted back to a leading TV role as private investigator Dex Parios in comic book adaptation Stumptown.

-Stumptown launched in the UK on Alibi channel in April and it’s addictive, thrilling and funny.
+Stumptown launched in the UK in April and it’s addictive, thrilling and funny.
 Her character Dex is a bisexual army veteran with gambling debts, a chaotic love life and PTSD.
 Although the series follows a classic, mystery-of-the-week format, the series steers clear of procedural clichés and predictable love triangles.

 BT TV called up Cobie in lockdown (“It’s always nice to speak to an adult human right now”) to find out what it was about Stumptown that got her back on the TV wagon.